vstraigis/Ababa/README.md

 Discover and organize your favorite movies with the ABABA Movie App!

+**Authentication with JWT**

+The ABABA Movie App implements authentication using JSON Web Tokens (JWT).
+This means that users need to create an account and log in to access the features and functionalities of the application.

+When a user successfully logs in, they receive a JWT token, which is stored in the browser's local storage.
+This token is then used to authenticate subsequent API requests.
+The token contains a secure and encrypted payload that includes information about the user, such as their user ID and role.

+The JWT token is sent in the header of each API request as a bearer token, allowing the backend to verify the user's identity and authorize their actions.

+If a request is made without a valid JWT token or with an expired token, the backend will respond with an authentication error, and the user will be prompted to log in again.

+By implementing authentication with JWT, the ABABA Movie App ensures that only authorized users can access and manage their favorite films, adding an extra layer of security to the application.

 ## Technology Stack

 ABABA Movie App uses a modern, efficient, and robust technology stack to provide a seamless and enjoyable experience for its users.